-Meditation is an incredible and versatile practice: it can help us relax and manage stress, it can make us more resilient to life’s knocks and bumps, it can facilitate inner understanding.
-But even more than this, with adequate training it can help us gain access to ‘original thought’.
-This is that wonderful but elusive state of mind where creativity, healing, insight, strategic thinking and problem solving are to be found.
-Being able to dip into that place at will is, quite simply, life changing.
+Meditation is an incredible and versatile practice: it can help with stress management, resilience and inner understanding.
+But even more than this, with adequate training, it can help us gain access to ‘original thought’ – the state of mind where creativity, insight, strategic thinking and problem solving are to be found.

-A meditator herself for twenty-five years, Katya has been facilitating individual and group meditation sessions for more than the past fifteen.
-These are designed to carry even the most reluctant meditator into a softer and more peaceful inner space of reflection and exploration.
-She does this using sensory mindfulness and creative visualisation practices that involve both left and right brain activity together with breath awareness and still point reflection.
+A meditator herself for over twenty-five years, Katya has been facilitating individual and group meditation sessions for more than the past fifteen.
+These are designed to carry even the most reluctant meditator into a more peaceful inner space of reflection and exploration.
+Katya uses a variety of sensory mindfulness and creative visualisation practices that involve both left and right brain activity together with breath awareness and still point reflection.

-For further information on how you can bring this practice into your professional or personal life, please contact Katya directly at firstname.lastname@example.org
+For further information, please contact Katya directly at firstname.lastname@example.org